 SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 To avoid conflating the effects of our management activities with the changes of our land base, we compare carbon storage only on acreage we owned for the full calendar year.
 The use of this consistent spatial footprint for analysis means any acquisitions or divestitures that occurred during the year are omitted.
-Therefore, we exclude lands acquired during 2023.
+Therefore, we exclude lands acquired during 2024.

 Keeping track of carbon storage in standing trees and carbon removals via tree growth is compatible with the way we keep track of our standing tree inventory and growth.
 As with any actively managed forests, a variety of changes can occur throughout the year that affect the standing amount of carbon.
 Some major activities that can alter the inventory in an area are harvests, growth, and updated stand inventory (newly collected data).
 The magnitude of the annual change associated with these activities is tracked.

 The basis of our tree and carbon inventories has two major components, inventory cruising and growth modeling.
-Our inventory cruising program involves ground-based sampling in our forests to get a tree-list for stands.
+Our inventory cruising program involves ground-based sampling in our forests to get a tree list for stands.
 Since stands are not sampled every year, our growth models estimate growth in the stands in the interim between samples.
 This allows us to have an up-to-date inventory value for every stand in our ownership at the end of every year.

 At year-end, we take these stand level tree lists and apply well-documented biomass estimators and species-specific moisture contents to calculate component-based carbon inventories for our land base.1,2 The difference between standing carbon at year-end compared to the beginning of the year is the net change for that year.

-In 2023, we calculated the net change in our forests (our Scope 1 timberlands value) for three carbon pools: 1) merchantable portions of trees, 2) above-ground non-merchantable portions of merchantable trees and pre-merchantable trees, and 3) below-ground portions of all trees (excludes soil carbon).
+In 2024, we calculated the net change in our forests (our Scope 1 timberlands value) for three carbon pools: 1) merchantable portions of trees, 2) above-ground non-merchantable portions of merchantable trees and pre-merchantable trees, and 3) below-ground portions of all trees (excludes soil carbon).

 SCOPE 3 – NET CHANGE IN FORESTS OF OUR SOURCING REGIONS

 Each of our mills has a geographic sourcing region.
 The carbon stored in forest pools in each of these sourcing regions changes over time with the local timberlands of a region either acting as a sink or a source of atmospheric carbon.
 Carbon sinks absorb more carbon than they release, while carbon sources release more carbon than they absorb.
-While forests are typically carbon sinks, they can become carbon sources if disease and other disturbances cause forests to die and decay or when forests are converted to other land uses.
+Although forests are typically carbon sinks, they can become carbon sources if disease and other disturbances cause forests to die and decay or when forests are converted to other land uses.

 For carbon accounting purposes, we consider the sourcing region for a mill to be the state in which the mill is located.
 We calculate the statewide net flux in above ground carbon using both a U.S. Department of Agriculture (USDA) GHG Emission Report and a pre-release beta version of the American Forest Foundation (AFF) Carbon tool provided by The National Council for Air and Stream Improvement, Inc. (NCASI).3,4 We use the estimated overall harvest in the state and calculate the land-based carbon flux associated with those harvests.
 We then determine our sourcing from the harvest in the state through our wood products facility usage data and establish our allocation of the land-based carbon flux associated with those harvests.